ricardotavaresit/eti-vue2-chapter11/README.md

 - Class 06: Routes with parameters in Vue JS
 - Class 07: Routes with props in Vue JS
 - Class 08: Create redirect route in Vue JS
+- Class 09: Route not found 404 in Vue JS

 ## Technologies used
 - VueJS;